evronylab/STREAM/README.md

 ### A. Genotype calling
 In the main results directory:
-1. nextflow.config: the configuration file used to run STREAM
+1. nextflow.config: the configuration file used to run STREAM, for documentation
-2. Samples list: the sample list TSV defined in the nextflow.config file
+2. Samples list: the sample list TSV defined in the nextflow.config file, for documentation
 3. [output.basename].rds: R data frame containing genotype information from all three callers for each sample and locus.
-Columns are defined [here](column_definitions.md).
+Columns are defined [here](docs/column_definitions.md).
 4. [output.basename]_hipstr.vcf.gz and [output.basename]_hipstr.vcf.gz.csi: output VCF from HipSTR for all samples

 In the hipstr_aln_viz directory: